wavemaker/docs/learn/how-tos/implement-openid-auth0-provider.md

 id: "implement-openid-auth0-provider"
 sidebar_label: "Open ID using Auth0 provider"
 ---

+Auth0 is an identity platform, used to implement Single Sign On.
+This helps you to authenticate and authorize users who try to access to access the application.
+Below are the steps to configure it

 In this document, we discuss the steps to implement Auth0 as Open ID provider.

 ---